Medical school: Taiwan

 The medical education in the Taiwan is usually 7 years (6-year learning plus 1-year internship) in duration, starting right after high schools.

 The first 2 years in the 7-year system is composed of basic sciences and liberal art courses.
 Doctor-patient classes are emphasized, and most schools require compulsory amounts of volunteer hours.

 Clinical sciences are compressed into a two-year program in the third and fourth years.

 The duration of clerkships and internships varies from school to school, but all of them end at the seventh grade.

 Taiwan's medical education began in 1897 and is over 100 years old now.
-Students graduate with a Doctor of Medicine (MD) degree.
+Students graduate with a Bachelor of Medicine (MB) or Doctor of Medicine (MD) degree.
 Starting from the year 2013, incoming students will have a 6+2 year curriculum, in which the first 6 years are oriented similarly as before and the last two years are Post Graduate Years; this change aims to increase primary care capabilities of medical school graduates.